National Criminal Background Check

 Per contractual obligations with external agencies, students assigned to clinical educational experiences at some facilities may be required to undergo and pass random drug screening analysis in order to remain at that clinical facility.
 Test results obtained during testing will be held in confidence and treated as medical information.

 If a student tests positive and further action is required, only those personnel with a need to know will be provided access to test results.

 Depending on agency policy, students may be expected to pay for the cost of drug screening.
 Students who do not have a negative drug screen or refuse to submit to a drug screen analysis, will be deemed ineligible for clinical placement which may affect their ability to progress in the program.

-School of Health and Environment Social Media Policy
+College of Health Sciences Social Media Policy